 How old would you be if you didn’t know how old you were?

-A recent study of fitness and lifespan merges scientific training with modern lifestyle habits and relevant health factors, which can provide the inspiration to live a more balanced life.
-The research suggests that a person’s “fitness age” — determined primarily by a measure of cardiovascular health — is a better predictor of longevity than chronological age.
+Current research suggests that a person’s “fitness age” ( determined primarily by a measure of cardiovascular health ) is a better predictor of longevity than chronological age alone.
 And your body’s capacity to transport and use oxygen during exercise (VO2 max) is the most precise measure of overall cardiovascular health and fitness.

 Thankfully, one’s fitness age is not set in stone.
 Many older athletes are amazingly young in terms of fitness age.
-Sports like running can potentially slow the rate of decline from aging drastically.
+Sports like running can dramatically slow the rate of decline from aging.
 Many of the masters ultra runners I know have stayed remarkably young.
 Some older athletes can even improvewith age if they learn how to adjust their training expectations in order to compensate for the inevitable effects of physical aging.
 It’s not unusual to meet runners who exude the glow of fitness well after the chronological age of 50.

-The wisdom they’ve gained over the years and decades allows them to mentally cope with the challenges of longer-distance training and racing.
+The wisdom older runners have gained over the years and decades allows them to mentally cope with the challenges of longer-distance training and racing.
 Their strength is found in their ability to concentrate and endure.
 In this way, they run well beyond their prime years.

 When Life is in Balance, Everything Works Better